fermavec/diabetes_crud_etl_eda/README.md

 Here you'll find the load and transform process where I charged the data from an initial spreadsheet and the transformation of that data to normaliza the information.

+## MLM directory

+What about glucose prediction?
+In this directory you will find a simple linear regresion model to predict glucose levels at some specific date.

 Thanks for visiting this project.